-NAFCU is engaged with both lawmakers and the Trump administration to discover the best path forward on housing finance reform.
-NAFCU has urged the Trump administration and Congress to work together on a comprehensive solution.
+NAFCU is engaged with both lawmakers and the Biden administration to discover the best path forward on housing finance reform.
+NAFCU has urged the Biden administration and Congress to work together on a comprehensive solution.
 Congress has considered the issued at length, but viable legislation has yet to emerge.
 As Congress considers legislation to reform the housing finance system, NAFCU has shared the credit union perspective through letters, meetings, and testimony before Congressional committees.
 NAFCU has also led advocacy efforts to inform the administration and relevant government agencies on credit union concerns.

 - Responding to FHFA’s relief efforts for borrowers affected by Coronavirus in April 2020, NAFCU asked the FHFA to provide assistance to credit unions with large monthly payments on nonperforming loans sold and protect credit unions from the secondary impacts of liquidity issues brought on by the crisis.

 - In March 2020, NAFCU joined with 32 other trade organizations asking Congress to "refrain from utilizing Fannie Mae and Freddie Mac guarantee fees as a source of funding offsets for programs unrelated to housing.

 - In November 2019, the FHFA announced that it will re-propose its rule to set capital requirements for the GSEs.
 In response, NAFCU reiterated the need for legislative action.

 - In October 2019, the FHFA announced a strategic plan for how the agency will prepare the GSEs to be released from conservatorship